 Another way is to just download it with curl, and execute it like the following from the command shell after the instance is running.

 The script works on Red Hat Enterprise Server, Amazon Linux 2, and Ubuntu Server prior to 20.04 (18.04, etc.).
 The script determines whether it’s on Ubuntu, or Red Hat/Amazon.
 After setting up variables for packages, it runs the platform specific update commands so that all packages and repositories are refreshed.

 After installing the packages for Ubuntu, the script modifies /usr/bin/vncserver script.
 When vncserver is first run, it creates the ~/.vnc/xstartup script.
 This sets and exports the value “XKL_XMODMAP_DISABLE” in xstartup.
 If this is set to true, the icons and themes won’t display correctly when connecting with VNC.
 We nip that in the bud by adding a comment character in front of the line that sets it when vncserver is executed and can’t find xstartup.

 On Red Hat and Amazon Linux, the xstartup script is also created.
 It needs to have the startup for XFCE4 in xstartup, or the desktop won’t function properly on loading.
 So the script creates xstartup with that command set.

-After the packages are installed, three scripts are created in /usr/bin: aws-publicip, myvncstart, and myvncend.
-The script aws-publicip is specific to AWS EC2 instances, so that the publicly visible IP address is displayed.
-Of course the public IP address is available in the AWS console.
+After the packages are installed, three scripts are created in /usr/bin: publicip, myvncstart, and myvncend.
+The script publicip displays the outward facing IP address of the instance.

 The scripts myvncstart and myvncend are used to manually start and stop the VNC server (TigerVNC or TightVNC) and displays the IP address to connect to.
 For a single user Linux system, add the display number :1, which connects to port 5901 with VNC.